Harris' big moment, Dems' rising stars, Gaza protesters shut out. Takeaways from DNC's last night

 The convention didn’t just formally mark the exit of 81-year-old Biden from the campaign.
 It served as a showcase for the younger Democrats in the political talent pool.

-Speakers included swing state up-and-comers like Michigan Gov. Gretchen Whitmer, who was scheduled for prime-time slot Thursday.
+Speakers included swing state up-and-comers like Michigan Gov. Gretchen Whitmer, who painted Trump as out of touch and told delegates that “with Kamala Harris, she gets us.
+She sees us.
+She is us.”
 Others featured during the week: Pennsylvania Gov. Josh Shapiro and Arizona Sen. Mark Kelly, both of whom made the short list when Harris was searching for a running mate.

 Michigan Attorney General Dana Nessel brought down the house with her address earlier in the week when she warned Republicans and the U.S. Supreme Court, “You can pry this wedding band from my cold, dead, gay hand!”